venu0807/booking/README.md

-Movie Booking Project (React and Django)
+# Movie Booking Project (React and Django)

- #entertainemt - Frontend(React)
+ # entertainemt - Frontend(React)

- #env - Backend(Django)
+ # env - Backend(Django)

-Overview
+# Overview

 This is a Movie Booking project built using React for the frontend and Django for the backend.
 The application allows users to browse and book movie tickets, view showtimes, and manage their bookings.

-Features
+# Features

 User Authentication: Secure user authentication using Django's built-in authentication system.
 Movie Listings: Browse a list of available movies with details such as title, synopsis, and release date.
+# Showtimes:
-Showtimes: View movie showtimes and available seats for each show.
+View movie showtimes and available seats for each show.
+# Booking System:
-Booking System: Select seats and book tickets for desired showtimes.
+Select seats and book tickets for desired showtimes.
+# User Profile:
-User Profile: Users can view their booking history and manage their profile.
+Users can view their booking history and manage their profile.
-Technologies Used
+# Technologies Used

-Frontend: React
+Frontend: React(entertainment)
-Backend: Django (Django Rest Framework for API)
+Backend: Django (Django Rest Framework for API)(env)
-Database: PostgreSQL
+Database: MySQL
 Authentication: Django's built-in authentication system State Management: React Context API
 Styling: CSS and Bootstrap